Boston and Providence Railroad: History

 The Boston and Providence Railroad was incorporated June 21, 1831, and chartered to build a railroad between Boston and Providence, Rhode Island.

 Construction began in late 1832.
-The first section, from Boston to Canton with a branch to Dedham, opened in 1834, and the rest on July 28, 1835 with the completion of the Canton Viaduct.
+The first section, from Boston to Canton with a branch to Dedham, opened in 1834, and the rest on July 28, 1835, with the completion of the Canton Viaduct.
+This section was undertaken by Daniel Carmichael and Reuben Fairbanks.
 Stations in Jamaica Plain allowed the development of one of the first commuter suburbs in America.

+The line was originally single track.
+A second track was extended from Boston to Roxbury in 1839 and to Readville in 1845.
+Double track was built between Sharon and Mansfield in 1846–47; it was extended north to Readville in 1860 and south to Providence in 1865.
+In May 1869, the state legislature authorized the railroad to build a third track from Boston to Readville.
+It was completed as far as Forest Hills in late 1871, allowing for an increase in service.
+The section between Hyde Park and Readville was increased to four tracks in 1873; the third track was extended south from Forest Hills to Mount Hope later in the 1870s.
+It was completed between Mount Hope and Hyde Park in 1882, finishing triple-tracking between Boston and Readville.

 In 1887, the railroad's Bussey Bridge collapsed while a morning commuter train was passing over it.
-The train was carrying about 300 passengers at the time, of which 24 died and 125 were seriously injured.
+The train was carrying eight crew and 275 to 300 passengers; 23 people died and over 100 were injured.
 Henry Austin Whitney was the president of the railroad at the time.

 Until 1899, when South Station opened, the Boston terminal was at Park Square, with a crossing at grade of the Boston and Worcester Railroad at the current merge at Back Bay station (also opened in 1899, serving only the B&P).
 The original Providence terminal was at Fox Point, from which it ran east along the Seekonk River shore and over the river via the India Point Railroad Bridge into East Providence (then part of Seekonk, Massachusetts) before turning north towards Boston.
 A ferry across the Providence River connected Fox Point to the South Providence terminal of the New York, Providence and Boston Railroad (opened 1837).
-The former mainline became the freight-only East Junction Branch.
+The former mainline became the primarily-freight East Junction Branch.